(or, How I Learned to Stop Worrying and Love Legalized Gambling)

-- Blah Blah Blah: Marge in Homer's "photographic memory".
+- Blah, Blah, Blah: Marge in Homer's "phonographic memory".

 - Celebrity Impersonator: Bart tried to hire a Liza Minnelli impersonator for his casino.
-He found himself needing a replacement act because he found out the "impersonator" was the real Liza Minelli.
+He found himself needing a replacement act because he found out the "impersonator" was the real Liza Minnelli.

 - Comically Missing the Point: Even after seeing Marge at the slot machines and being told by her he brought her bad luck, Homer still believed she was against legalized gambling.

 - Compressed Vice: Marge's gambling addiction was never established earlier.
 Later episodes will sometimes point out Marge's gambling problem.Homer: Marge, I want you to admit you have a gambling problem.Marge: You know, you're right, Homer.
 Maybe I should get some professional help.

 - Couch Gag: The family runs into each other and shatter like glass, with Santa's Little Helper walking in to look at the mess on the floor.